swiss-territorial-data-lab/proj-streetview/README.md

 * Area of interest: georeferenced vector file with either the AOI as polygons or the position of the camera at each image;
 * Manholes: georeferenced vector file with the manholes from the pipe cadaster as points or as polygons.

+> [!NOTE]
-Example data can be found in the `data/RCNE` folder to test the workflow.
-The images need to be downloaded with the `get_images_rcne.py` script.
+> Example data can be found in the `data/RCNE` folder to test the workflow.
+These datasets were produced for this project or provided by the _Système d'information du territoire neuchâtelois (SITN)_ (&copy; 2025 SITN - [https://www.sitn.ch](https://www.sitn.ch)).
+The provided data has no legal value and should not be used for any other purpose.

+The images for the example need to be downloaded with the `get_images_rcne.py` script.

 ```
 python scripts/utils/get_images_rcne.py config/config_yolo.yaml